mailund/r-programmer-blog/content/post/scoping-rules-and-nse/index.md

 ##
 ## Coefficients:
 ## (Intercept)            x
-##    -0.69288      0.05575
+##     0.12088     -0.09828
 ```

-We give the `lm` function the same formula to work with, but when we give it a data frame, then `x` and `y` refer to values there, while otherwise they refer to the global variables.
+We give the `lm` function the same formula to work with, but when we give it a data frame, then `x` and `y` refer to values there, while otherwise, they refer to the global variables.
 The values that `x` and `y` refers to change when we give `lm` a data frame; it seems it is evaluated in a different context when we give it the data frame.

 We can do the same thing.
 We can make an expression and evaluate it in two different contexts: